ckalgos/FUT-Trader/README.md

 ### Wait Time

-- The autobuyer will wait for the specified time before making the next search request.
+- The trader will wait for the specified time before making the next search request.
 - Default Value (`7 - 15`).

 ### Clear sold count

-- The autobuyer will clear all the sold items from transfer list when the count exceeds the specified value.
+- The trader will clear all the sold items from transfer list when the count exceeds the specified value.
 - Default Value (`10`).

 ### Rating Threshold